 Overseas Cash: The Receiver has identified approximately \$310 million in cash, assets, and other investments in foreign accounts, including accounts in Canada, the United Kingdom, and Switzerland.
-The Receiver cannot ascertain the exact current value of these assets, which are subject to forfeiture proceedings, because those funds are not currently subject to the Receiver's control or direct monitoring.
-The Receiver is working with the Department of Justice and the Joint Liquidators in Antigua in an effort to reach agreement concerning the release and distribution of these assets.
+The Receiver cannot ascertain the exact current value of all of these assets, which are subject to forfeiture proceedings, because those funds are not currently subject to the Receiver's control or direct monitoring.
+The Receiver has entered into an agreement with the Antiguan Joint Liquidators to release and distribute those foreign assets, through which the Receiver would distribute approximately \$166.5 million of the \$310 million currently abroad.
+[See Docs.
+1792-1793 (comprising the motion to approve the agreement and the agreement itself) and Doc.
+1844 (Order approving the agreement).]
+The Receiver is awaiting the completion of certain foreign proceedings to effect the release of the funds contemplated by that agreement.

-Other Inflows & Assets: The Receivership has collected approximately \$66.8 million through the liquidation of other investment accounts held on behalf of Stanford, including approximately \$5.0 million held on behalf of Stanford Trust Company; \$1.0 million from the liquidation of Bank of Antigua accounts; \$46.7 million through the liquidation of

-Stanford accounts at Pershing and of various investment funds held on Stanford's behalf; \$8.4 million through the recovery of additional cash balances; and \$5.7 million received via other inflows, including, but not limited to, rental and interest income, cash flows from other liquidated bank accounts, and restricted funds and interest thereon.
-The Receiver estimates that he may recover up to \$2.5 million6 in additional assets held in U.S. banks and brokerages.
+Other Inflows & Assets: The Receivership has collected approximately \$68.0 million through the liquidation of other investment accounts held on behalf of Stanford, including approximately \$5.0 million previously held as restricted with respect to Stanford Trust Company; \$1.0 million from the liquidation of Bank of Antigua accounts; \$46.8 million through the liquidation of Stanford accounts at Pershing and of various investment funds held on Stanford's behalf; \$9.4 million through the recovery of additional cash balances; and \$5.8 million received via other inflows, including, but not limited to, rental and interest income, cash flows from other liquidated bank accounts, and restricted funds and interest thereon.
+The Receiver estimates that he may recover up to \$1.5 million in additional assets held in U.S. banks and brokerages.